spokestack/spokestack.io/content/docs/Android/getting-started.md

     .build();
 ```

 There are many options for configuring the speech pipeline.
 This particular setup will begin capturing audio when `pipeline.start()` is called and use a Voice Activity Detection (VAD) component to send any audio determined to be speech through on-device ASR using Android's `SpeechRecognizer` API.
 In other words, the app is always actively listening, and no wakeword detection is performed.
 See [the configuration guide](/docs/Android/speech-pipeline) for more information about pipeline building options.
+Using a `VADTrigger*` profile is a good way to test out ASR without having to tap a button to activate it or downloading and configuring wakeword models, but it's probably not a good choice for a production app because it'll lead to a lot of ASR false positives and conflict with any TTS prompts you're trying to play for the user.

 Note also the `addOnSpeechEventListener(this)` line.
 This is necessary to receive speech events from the pipeline, which is our next step.